algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 2. Create the folder that will contain your repository, then navigate through it.
 3. Run: `npm install d3`.

-Once you have installed d3, you should import it in your own files. \
+Once you have installed d3, you should import it into your own files. \
 You can then load D3 into your app as:

 ```js